nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Example: `untag /module CS2040 /lecture 1 /tag 1` deletes the 1st tag of the 1st lecture in the results of the `list /module CS2040` command

+### Progress

+Displays lecture progress for a specified module

+Format: `progress {module_code}`
+- Displays progress of a specified `module_code`

+Example: `progress CS2040S` lists progress for the module CS2040S

+### List Modules
+Lists all modules

+Format: `list`

+### List Lectures of Modules
+Lists all lectures belonging to a specified module code

+Format: `list /module {module_code}`
+- Lists all lectures of a specified `module_code`

+Examples: `list /module CS2040S` lists lectures belonging to CS2040S

+### List Videos of Lectures
+Lists all video belonging to a specified lecture code of a specified module code

+Format: `list /module {module_code} /lecture {lecture_id}`

+Examples: `list /module CS2040 /lecture 1` Lists videos belongs to lecture 1 of module CS2040S

 ### Saving the data

 Le Tracker data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.